 - Zucchini bites: these are great for kids because they are like healthy tater tots.
 It is adapted from the recipe found here: Curious Country Cook: Zucchini Tots First, preheat the oven to 325.
 Then grate 1 cup zucchini.
 Use a strong paper towel to soak out all of the water – this step is important!
 Add the zucchini to a large bowl and add 1 egg, ¼ cup yellow onion (diced), ¼ cup Parmesan cheese, ¼ cup bread crumbs, 1 tablespoon parsley, ½ teaspoon salt, and ½ teaspoon pepper.
 Mix well.
 Grease a muffin tin, and then fill with the mixture.
 Bake for 15-18 minutes, or until the tops are browned.

 - Cucumber and feta: this recipe is similar to the cucumber bites, above, but with different additions.
-First, chop 1 cucumber into small, bite sized cubes.
-Put into medium-sized bowl and add 1 table spoon olive oil, 1/3 cup feta cheese, and a splash of lemon juice.
+First, chop 1 cucumber into small, bite-sized cubes.
+Put into a medium-sized bowl and add 1 table spoon olive oil, 1/3 cup feta cheese, and a splash of lemon juice.

 - Carrot and zucchini fries: simply said, these are delicious.
 This is a slight twist on the recipe found here: Voracious Vander: The Best Way to Cook Zucchini and Carrots.
 First, preheat the oven to 220.
 Cut carrots and zucchini into long “fries”.
 Put the veggies into a large bowl and toss with olive oil, salt, pepper, and your choice of additional spices.
 My favorites are crushed red pepper and thyme, but you can get creative and try different varieties.
 Spread the veggies over a greased or lined cookie sheet and roast for 10 minutes.
 Turn all the veggies, and roast for a n additional 10 minutes, or until they start to brown.